-Cold email is a powerful tool that can do everything from help you launch your startup to help you land your dream job.
+Cold email is a powerful tool that can do everything from help you launch your startup or building your startup brand, to help you land your dream job.
 You can also reach just about anyone right in their inbox without dealing with assistants and a phone call shuffle.
 It’s one of my favorite tactics to use for outreach, content promotion, and relationship building.

 But how do you use cold email to your advantage and actually see results?
 Here’s what cold calling can teach you about writing emails.

 Do Your Research

 You wouldn’t call up a business leader and ask them lots of questions about their business and background before asking them if they wanted to buy a product from you.
 The same goes for cold email.
 Make sure you come prepared to your emails with thorough research about who you’re talking to.